syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Three-or-More-Variables.md

 ## Two-factor ANOVA

 ####The multiple regression procedure that you have seen in the previous section is enormously flexible, and the procedure that you can learn in this section is the two-factor analysis of variance (ANOVA), can accurately be described as a special case of multiple regression.
 There are, however, advantages of using the specialized procedures of ANOVA.
-The most important advantage is that it is developed specifically to work in situations where two categorical variables—called factors in ANOVA—are used simultaneously to predict a single quantitative outcome.
+The most important advantage is that it is developed specifically to work in situations where two categorical variables called factors in ANOVA are used simultaneously to predict a single quantitative outcome.
 ANOVA gives easily interpreted results for the main effect of each factor and a third result for their interaction.
 You can examine these effects by using the warpbreaks data from R’sdatasets package.